griddynamics/Behavior-Analytic-Starter-Kit/Chapter 2.md

 ----------------------------------
 To be written

-Congratulations, you’ve successfully completed the set-up and ready to start using the Starter Kit
+Congratulations, you’ve successfully completed the set-up and ready to start using the Starter Kit.